interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 * **Message**: "The given transaction is a valid 'UTXO merge' transaction by the accused Vault"
 * **Function**: :ref:`reportVaultTheft`
-* **Cause**: The given transaction represents an allowed "merging" of UTXOs by the accused Vault (no BTC was displaced).
+* **Cause**: The given transaction represents an allowed "merging" of UTXOs by the accused vault (no BTC was displaced).

 ``ERR_COLLATERAL_OK``
 * **Message**: "The accused Vault's collateral rate is above the liquidation threshold"